marcosmoyano/simple-cart/README.md

 (PROJECT_NAME)user@machine:VIRTUAL_ENV/simple-cart$ pip install -r requirements/local.txt
 ```

 ### Fourth, create the local database and install the sample fixtures.
-There's also a set of images you can copy get the full fixture running.
+There's also a set of images you can copy to get the full fixture running.

 ```sh
 (PROJECT_NAME)user@machine:VIRTUAL_ENV/simple-cart$ cd cart_project/